Karen Schroeder, MS, RD

 Vertigo is different then lightheadedness.
 With lightheadedness, there is no sensation of movement.
 People often feel lightheaded before they faint.

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
-To find the cause of your vertigo, your doctor may recommend tests.
+To find the cause of your vertigo, additional tests may be done.
 Tests may include:

 Vertigo is a symptom of another medical condition.
 Treatment will focus managing the underlying medical condition.
 Efforts may also be used to decrease the symptoms of vertigo.
 These may include one or more of the following: